marmelab/react-admin/docs/useNotify.md

 ## `autoHideDuration` Option

-You can define a custom delay for hiding for a given notification.
+You can define a custom delay for hiding a given notification.

 ```jsx
 import { useNotify } from 'react-admin';